mattjhellard/3020Assignments/README.md

 **Since we've agreed on VS, this will be oriented for that context**
 - To work with the github repo in VS, you must first clone it.
 (Git > Clone Repository > use ...github.com/mattjhellard/3020Assignments), this will create a local copy of the repo
 - To import changes made to the github repo since cloning, you can pull (in Git Changes tab on RHS)
+- You can preview changes made to the github repo from VS without pulling by fetching first
 - To make changes to the github repo from VS, you should sign into your github account within VS (File > Account Settings > All Accounts > Add)
 - When signed in, you can update the github repo by commiting changes and then pushing them. (in Git Changes tab on RHS)
 - For major and/or experimental changes, you can create a new branch to push changes without worrying about effecting the main (aka master) branch.
 (Git Changes > branch selection dropdown > New Branch)